osamuaoki/inputmethod-shortcuts/README.md

 **JustPerfection** guided me to fix such rough edges by making me to rewrite practically the whole code.
 Then, I rewrote whole code using ES6 style and added touchpad controls.

+For touchpad, I wanted to have 2 independent shortcuts to turn it on and off.
+So I added them to this extension.
+Since making toggling available was trivial, I added it, too.
+But I am not using it.

 See [Keyboard shortcut customization (Input Method)](https://osamuaoki.github.io/en/2023/02/25/debian-usability-2023/#keyboard-shortcut-customization-input-method) and [GNOME shell extension for input methods](https://osamuaoki.github.io/en/2023/06/19/gnome-im-1/)